|Each baccalaureate degree has a major (core program requirements). The number of courses required for each major varies.

 Please visit this page for more information about mruGradU8, including frequently asked questions.

 The Arts Academic Advising office is here to support you with your start in the Bachelor of Interior Design.
 This guide has been carefully prepared with the information you need to successfully register for your first year at MRU.
 Please review this guide thoroughly before contacting the office with your questions.
 Students with transfer credit can contact the office for assistance with course selection.
-You can reach the academic advisor, Rachel Doe, by email at email@example.com.
+You can reach the academic advisor, Rachel Doe, at 403.440.8585 or firstname.lastname@example.org.

 If you have completed an Interior Design diploma program from Lethbridge College, Lakeland College, or NAIT, please connect with Paula Dozois, the Interior Design Advisor, to understand the transfer credit you will receive and the specific INDS and DEST courses you will need to register in as your curriculum will be altered from what you see in this guide.
-You can reach Paula Dozois by email at firstname.lastname@example.org.
+You can reach Paula Dozois at 403.440.6102 or email@example.com.

 For information on computer and software requirements for the program, please visit the Department of Interior Design website.

 As a student with transfer credit previously completed, you may have different needs when it comes to registration.